karlwilcox/website-build/blog/_posts/2026-03-11-explorers-club.md

 Eventually he was ready.

-Sadly, his beloved had met someone else and they had left the vessel some months previously, taking passage on another GSV heading anti-spin ward into the Lowenbern star cluster to visit a popular stellar nursery and then seeing where their fate would take them next.
+Sadly, his beloved had met someone else and they had left the vessel some months previously, taking passage on another GSV heading anti-spinward into the Lowenbern star cluster to visit a popular stellar nursery and then seeing where their fate would take them next.
 Alannarion had been rather too wrapped up in his project to notice.

 Well, if she could flounce off like that then so could he!
 He would show her.
-His true grand gesture (even more futile, truth be told) would be seek passage too, but in the opposite direction, spin ward, and not in the luxury of a GSV, but slumming it in a miserable little GCU.
+His true grand gesture (even more futile, truth be told) would be seek passage too, but in the opposite direction, spinward then, and not in the luxury of a GSV, but slumming it in a miserable little GCU.
 Obviously he’d have to join Contact first but that proved to be surprisingly straightforward as they were impressed with his romantic ideas and were sure they could find a use for him.
-Who knew, perhaps he would cross paths with his beloved on the far side of the galaxy, him a highly respected hero with a string of contact successes behind him.
+Who knew, perhaps he would cross paths with his beloved on the far side of the galaxy, him a highly respected hero with a string of contact successes behind him?

 Alannarion never told anyone about his project, not even updating the hand-written records in the LSEC clubroom.
 It wasn’t until some years later